Hubs-Foundation/hubs-docs/docs/setup-custom-client.md

 title: Custom Clients (Pro Plan)
 ---

-_This guide walks you through the steps of setting up and removing a custom client on your Hub for Pro plan subscribers._
+_This guide walks you through the steps of setting up and removing a custom client on your Hub for Professional plan subscribers._

 **Table of Contents**\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Introduction](#introduction)\